Purdue University 2014 Presidential Lecture Series

-Two lectures are scheduled for the spring semester, and the series may also add speakers at various points during the year.
+Two lectures are scheduled for 2014-15, and the series may also add speakers at various points during the year.

 “A community of scholars like ours cannot have too rich or varied a flow of interesting and illuminating visitors,” said President Mitch Daniels.
 “I hope this new series will augment the intellectual traffic already coming through campus in a way that enhances its breadth of content as well as its frequency and reach among our students and faculty.”

-Spring semester lectures will feature author Harlan Coben on Feb.
-5 and education and technology pioneer Anant Agarwal on March 26.
-All lectures will be free and open to the public.
+The fall semester lectures will feature author James Barrat on Sept.
+18 and education and author Harlan Coben on Feb.
+2. All lectures will be free and open to the public.

 Todd Wetzel, director of Purdue Convocations, which is assisting the Office of the President with the series, said, “This series provides us yet another opportunity to bring programming to the Purdue community that is both thought-provoking and inspiring.
 We are pleased to be able to host these outstanding talented speakers.”